-Martin has specialised in construction and engineering matters for over 25 years and has acted for clients across a range of construction and engineering fields.
-His clients include contractors, employers, funders, consultants, sub-contractors, insurers and public authorities.
+Martin has specialised in construction and engineering matters for over 30 years and has advised clients across a range of construction and engineering fields.
+His clients include contractors, employers, consultants, funders, insurers, public authorities and sub-contractors.

 Martin’s work has taken him across the world from visiting an off-shore platform in the North Sea to travelling to a process plant near Perth, Western Australia.
 He has been involved in a wide range of projects including hospitals, bridges, railways, process plants, power generation, leisure developments, water treatment and sewerage plants, gas platforms, waste recycling, wind and solar power, food production, storage and distribution, offices, housing developments and brownfield & contaminated land remediation schemes.

 Martin read Law at Nottingham University and is a partner of Sloan Plumb Wood.
 He was a partner at Greenwoods and prior to that a solicitor in the construction team at Herbert Smith (now Herbert Smith Freehills) in London.

-He is the author of ‘The Construction Act – A Practical Guide’, foreword by Sir Michael Latham (published in 1999).
-Martin is also a contributor to the leading legal online resource Westlaw Insight who recently published his papers “Delay Damages” (2015) and “The Interpretation of Contacts” (2015).
+Martin is the author of ‘The Construction Act – A Practical Guide’, foreword by Sir Michael Latham (published in 1999).
+He is also a contributor to the leading legal online resource Westlaw Insight who published his papers “Delay Damages” and “The Interpretation of Contacts”.

 Martin is also a member of the Technology and Construction Solicitors Association (TeCSA) and is a TeCSA Adjudicator.
-Martin has been appointed as an adjudicator by TeCSA in respect of several substantial disputes which have included assessment of extensive documentation, jurisdiction challenges, control of compressed timetables, hearing management and assessing evidence from witnesses and experts.
+Martin has been appointed as an adjudicator by TeCSA in respect of many disputes over the last 20 years which have included assessment of extensive documentation, jurisdiction challenges, control of compressed timetables, hearing management and assessment of oral and written evidence from witnesses and experts.

 Martin is also a Solicitor Advocate with Higher Rights of Audience in the civil courts and a member of the Solicitors Association of Higher Court Advocates.
 Martin has conducted hearings and presented cases in various tribunals including in courts, arbitrations and adjudications.